CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 from the code above:

-1. Define the range where I will start to append ( be aware that if that is used already the new information will be write in the next row)
+1. Define the range where I will start to append ( be aware that if that is used already the new information will be written in the next row)
-2. Define the values, the outer array define the data , inner array represent the rows (I haven't defined a `majorDimension` so the default is `ROW`).
+2. Define the values, the outer array defines the data, inner array represents the rows (I haven't defined a `majorDimension` so the default is `ROW`).
 3. I create the `body`.
 4. I use the function `append()` that will include the query parameter `valueInputOption`